bstopp/puppet-aem/README.md

 This is where you list OS compatibility, version compatibility, etc.

+If you set up an instance as absent but it's not ever been managed, this module will still delete the instance.

 ## Development

 This module is still early on, as long as additions follow the overall flow and do not include an aem jar, they will be appriciated.

+`